rohans0509/data-versioning/README.md

 * Stop any container that is running
 * Run `docker system prune`
 * Run `docker image ls`

-## Cheese App: Data Versioning
-In this tutorial we will setup a data versioning step for the cheese app pipeline.
-We will use Docker to run everything inside containers.

 ### Clone the github repository